 “I always felt like I was part of the community.
 I had personal connections with my professors.
 I made a lot of good friends.”

 Back in high school, Professor Kelly Brock was constantly on the move and involved in many different activities.
 You were …

-After you finish the program, you can go on to work as a school health teacher.
+After you finish the School Health Education master’s degree, you can go on to work as a school health teacher.
 Graduates have also pursued careers in other areas, including hospital wellness centers.

 You’ll participate in two seven-week long student-teaching experiences as part of this program, allowing you to gain extensive, hands-on experience.

 There is also a seven-week, 50-hour student-teaching experience for students who are already initially certified.
 Students who take this program are seeking an additional teaching certification in school health education.

 Graduates work as health teachers K-12 at a variety of schools.
 They also work in hospital wellness centers, providing prevention health education programs.